Anjok07/ultimatevocalremovergui/README.md

 # Ultimate Vocal Remover GUI

-This is a deep-learning-based tool to extract instrumental track from mixture audio.
+This is a deep-learning-based tool that extracts the instrumental track from a track containing vocals.
+This project is a GUI version of the vocal remover created and posted by tsurumeso.
+You can find the command line version [here](https://github.com/tsurumeso/vocal-remover)

 ## Installation